-Under subsection 28(1) of the Conservation Authorities Act, Conservation Authorities may make regulations, subject to the approval of the Minister of Natural Resources, including:
+Under subsection 28(1) of the Conservation Authorities Act, "subject to the approval of the Minister, an authority may make regulations applicable in the area under its jurisdiction",

-(b) prohibiting or regulating or requiring the permission of the authority for the straightening, changing, diverting or interfering in any way with the existing channel of a river, creek, stream or watercourse, or for changing or interfering in any way with a wetland;

-(c) prohibiting, regulating or requiring the permission of the authority for the development if, in the opinion of the authority the control of flooding, erosion, dynamic beaches or pollution or the conservation of land may be affected by the development.
+- (b) prohibiting, regulating or requiring the permission of the authority for straightening, changing, diverting or interfering in any way with the existing channel of a river, creek, stream or watercourse, or for changing or interfering in any way with a wetland; - (c) prohibiting, regulating or requiring the permission of the authority for development if, in the opinion of the authority, the control of flooding, erosion, dynamic beaches or pollution or the conservation of land may be affected by the development.

-Commonly referred to as the Development, Interference and Alteration Regulations for all Conservation Authorities (Ontario Regulations 42/06 and 146/06 to 182/06), consistent with Ontario Regulation 97/04 of the Conservation Authorities Act, these regulations control activities in river and stream valleys, waterfronts, and wetlands.
+Commonly referred to as the Development, Interference and Alteration Regulations for all Conservation Authorities (Ontario Regulations 42/06, 146/06 to 148/06, 150/06 to 153/06, 155/06 to 172/06, 174/06 to 182/06 and 319/09), consistent with Ontario Regulation 97/04 under the Conservation Authorities Act, these regulations regulate activities in river and stream valleys, waterfronts, and wetlands.
 These regulations do not control land use, as this is the responsibility of the municipalities and planning boards of Ontario.
 Conservation Authorities examine the technical feasibility of proposed activities from a water management perspective, while the municipal land use planning process examines proposals from the point of view of relevant social, economic, and environmental matters.